ona-SE/zgcp-dev-workspace/.ona/TEST_RESULTS.md

 ✅ **ALL SYSTEMS OPERATIONAL**

 The ZGCP Dev Workspace environment is fully functional and ready for deployment.
 All specified tools have been tested and verified.
-The environment meets all requirements for Zillow's ZGCP workflow including kubectl access, Telepresence remocal development, Playwright browser automation, and Claude Code AI assistance.
+The environment meets all requirements for ZGCP workflow including kubectl access, Telepresence remocal development, Playwright browser automation, and Claude Code AI assistance.

 **Repository**: [https://github.com/ona-SE/zgcp-dev-workspace](https://github.com/ona-SE/zgcp-dev-workspace)